 So you want to find out a little bit more about me, huh?
 Who is this woman and should I trust her recipes?
 Can she cook?
 Why is she so tiny?!
 Okay then!
 Let’s get started.
 I’m Farah, living here in good old sunshine state Florida.
-I’m a mid 30’s food lover who likes cats, historical romances, costume and period dramas, miniature things, movie series and sleeping to the sound of rain.
+I’m 40-year-old food lover who likes cats, historical romances, costume and period dramas, miniature things, movie series and sleeping to the sound of rain.

 I started this blog in April, 2013 as a creative outlet for me to express my love for all things food, eating and cooking.
 I’m the kind of person who will simmer with excitement over something I picked from an online menu before I go and actually eat it at a restaurant.
 I’ll taste it in my head, drool alone while doing some imaginary tasting and then unleash my inner ravenous monster when I actually get there.
 It’s fun.

 Too many times I’ve come across stuff in cookbooks with ingredients I don’t even recognize and have no idea where to even begin looking for.
 So I’ve decided to post recipes with real ingredients.
 Everyday ingredients.
 Things most people are familiar with.
 With the exception of my first year stuff where I posted recipes I was used to (mostly authentic Asian recipes), you’ll find a lot of easy and approachable recipes here.